 - Section 1 must be completed and signed first by you, after receiving an employment offer

 - Section 2 must be completed and signed by your employer

 - Section 3 must be completed and signed by your school.
-Take the application form to your academic advisor at your school and ask him/her to complete the form, sign it, and return it to you.
+Take the application form to your academic advisor at your school and ask them to complete the form, sign it, and return it to you.
 HBS students must go to the MBA Registrar Services Office for the signature.

 Please note: you do not need to include a copy of your offer letter to apply for AT.
 The completed Academic Training Application Form is the only required document for the HIO.

 Step 3: For post-completion AT only, you must pay a one-time fee of $150 to the HIO.
 The HIO charges a one-time, non-refundable fee of $150 for processing post-completion AT applications and maintaining SEVIS records for the length of the AT experience, which can run from 9 months up to 36 months following graduation.

 Step 4: Scan and email your completed AT application to your HIO advisor.
 It is not necessary to have an appointment with your HIO advisor to apply for AT.